JunoNode/juno/README.md

 ## Configure Environment Variables

-3. Copy .env.example to .env.local and add your API keys.
+3. Copy .env.example to .env.local and add your keys.

 ## Run The App